- Towns and cities around the world are paying remote workers to move there to support a dwindling population.

 The mountain village of Luserna in northern Italy is hoping to boost its population of fewer than 300 people by offering four empty homes rent-free for four years to couples aged between 18 and 40.

-Applicants have to commit to carry out some charity work in the community, from helping the elderly to taking care of the environment, at least once a month.
+Applicants who choose this place to move in and get incentives have to commit to carry out some charity work in the community, from helping the elderly to taking care of the environment, at least once a month.

 (Sources: Tulsa Remote, Savannah Economic Development Authority, Regione Emilia-Romagna, Mishima Village, Comune di Sambuca, Comune di Luserna, Choose Topeka and Comune di Cinquefrondi)